jonisware/connectableShape/README.md

 connectableJoin(options)
 #####Options
 * svgContainer - This allows you to specify where you wish this object to be placed.
 It defaults to the container of the shapeFrom object.
-* shapeFrom - This is the object that you want to have the link from and should be an instance of connectableShape
+* shapefrom - This is the object that you want to have the link from and should be an instance of connectableShape
-* socketFrom - This is the index of the socket you wish to attach to in the object the link is going from.
+* socketfrom - This is the index of the socket you wish to attach to in the object the link is going from.
 Sockets are indexed by this id from a numerical array of sockets counter clockwise from the top of the object depending on the shape.
 For most shapes it is one of the following numbers.
 0 - top connector, 1 - right connector, 2 bottom connector, 4 left connector.
+* fromend - This is a shape for the end of the connector that joins onto the shapeFrom and can be "none" for no end, "arrow" for an arrowhead or "many" for a crowsfoot.
-* shapeTo - This is the object that you want to have the link to and should be an instance of connectableShape
+* shapeto - This is the object that you want to have the link to and should be an instance of connectableShape
-* socketTo - This is the index of the socket you wish to attach to in the object the link is going to.
+* socketto - This is the index of the socket you wish to attach to in the object the link is going to.
 Sockets are indexed by this id from a numerical array of sockets counter clockwise from the top of the object depending on the shape.
 For most shapes it is one of the following numbers.
 0 - top connector, 1 - right connector, 2 bottom connector, 4 left connector.
+* toend - This is a shape for the end of the connector that joins onto the shapeTo and can be "none" for no end, "arrow" for an arrowhead or "many" for a crowsfoot.
 * type - This is one of the members of the enumerate connectableJoin.TypeEnum and can be one of
 > * connectableJoin.TypeEnum.STRAIGHT - for a straight line join
 > * connectableJoin.TypeEnum.LINE - for a straight line join
 > * connectableJoin.TypeEnum.STRAIGHTLINE - for a straight line join
 > * connectableJoin.TypeEnum.BEZIER - for a curved line join
 * linecolour - The colour of the connecting line.
 This can be either a worded colour or a hex rgb colour.
+* linewidth - A floating point line width, defaults to 1.
 * onclick - A callback to be called when the line is clicked on.
 It has 1 parameter which is an object that contains e for the event object and u for the ui object of the dragged item.

 ####Methods